-The other day, I was encouraged via Twitter to view the following video of New York Times bestselling author Seth Godin.
-The video is a sneak peak for the documentary PressPausePlay in which Godin describes his reasoning for self-publishing an eBook that took him 10-12 days to write.
+The other day Twitter showed me a video from New York Times bestselling author Seth Godin.
+The video is a sneak peek for the documentary PressPausePlay.
+Godin describes his reasoning for self-publishing an ebook that took him a dozen days to write.
 Godin raises a lot of interesting questions about modern publishing in this short video.
-An interesting question he raises is one that all self-published authors have to address at one time or another, namely: “I finished the book… ‘now what am I going to do with it?’”
+An interesting question he raises is one that all self-published authors have to address namely: “I finished the book…now what am I going to do with it?”

 As Authors today, we have many choices for delivering our content.
 We can try our luck and go the traditional route; or we can self-publish it as a paperback.
-We can upload it to a blog; or we can publish it as an eBook and distribute it to places like the iBookstore℠ or NOOK Bookstore™, etc, etc, etc. With all these choices, it can be hard to decide where and how to distribute your work.
+We can upload it to a blog; or we can publish it as an ebook and distribute it to retails.
+With all these choices, it’s hard to decide where and how to distribute your work.

 Is There an ezone?

-When I talk about the eZone, I mean college papers, short stories, poetry, magazine articles—content that you’re proud of that didn’t really take you that long to write (relatively speaking) and when you see it sitting idle on your hard-drive you ask: “what am I going to do with it?”
-From a reader standpoint, eZone eBooks are those titles on your eReader that you can finish on a short train ride, regional flight, or in the time it takes to fall asleep.
+When I talk about the eZone, I mean college papers, short stories, poetry, magazine articles—content that you’re proud of that didn’t really take you that long to write (relatively ) and when you see it sitting idle on your hard-drive you ask: “what am I going to do with it?”
+From a reader standpoint, eZone ebooks are those titles on your device that you can finish on a short train ride, regional flight, or in the time it takes to fall asleep.

-Besides content length, the eZone also represents a sort of “sweet spot” between timeliness of content (how current the topic may be) and the time you have invested in writing and researching the content.
-The above infographic is what I believe the eBook eZone may look like.
-This infographic is by no means scientific nor does it take into account variables like genre, type of content, etc. The infographic exists to help visualize a point, namely that there may be a confluence of content length, content timeliness, and the amount of time one can devote to writing a title that makes eBooks the ideal vehicle for distributing content.
+Besides content length, the eZone also represents a “sweet spot” between timeliness of content (how current the topic may be) and the time you have invested in writing and researching the content.
+The above infographic is what I believe the ebook eZone may look like.
+Obviously, this infographic is not scientific nor does it take into account variables like genre, type of content, etc. The infographic exists to help visualize a point, namely that there may be a confluence of content length, content timeliness, and the time one can devote to writing a title that makes eBooks the ideal vehicle for distributing content.

 A U.S. Trade perfect bound paperback book can have a page length of between 32 and 740 pages—anything above that would require a different format.
 Timeliness of content and the time invested in writing a book are very subjective criteria and are hard to measure.
 Everyone writes and researches at different rates.
 Some people like Seth Godin who are content machines can hammer out five best-sellers in the time it would take me to write one sub-par manuscript.
-So the intersection where timeliness of content and time invested is subjective—but a reality worth addressing nonetheless.
+So the intersection where timeliness of content and time invested is subjective—but a reality worth addressing.

 Gavin Jocius writes for the Lulu Blog – Archived